-From stunning beaches and natural hot springs, to flowing waterfalls and marine reserves, New Zealand has endless free experiences for you to discover.
+From stunning beaches and natural hot springs, to flowing waterfalls and epic forest tracks, New Zealand has endless free experiences for you to discover.

 The Tongariro Alpine Crossing is a challenging and fun one-day hike through Tongariro National Park, a dual World Heritage listed site.
 You’ll see lava flows, an active crater, steam vents, emerald coloured lakes and magnificent views making this an epic walking journey.
 If you’re willing to step up to the challenge you’ll be rewarded with some views that are impossible to get any other way.
 Along with bragging rights, of course.
 Photo by @semiamateurphotography(opens in new window) on Instagram.

 With picturesque waterfalls and spectacular black-sand beaches, Auckland’s West Coast is just waiting to be explored.
 Climb Lion Rock at Piha Beach or visit the huge gannet colony at Muriwai.
 Although just an hour from the city centre, you'll feel a world away among the rugged, untamed beauty.

 Covering much of the Aoraki/Mount Cook Mackenzie region is an International Dark Sky Reserve - the Southern Hemisphere’s sole reserve of its kind and one of only eight in the world.
 This is a stargazing experience that is second to none.
 Extensive testing has proven the area has the darkest, and most spectacular night skies in New Zealand with the highest number of clear sky nights!
 Photo by @david.rexer(opens in new window) on Instagram.

 A short walk from the Haast Highway, in Mount Aspiring National Park, are the Blue Pools with some of the bluest water the world has to offer, it’s so clear you can often see New Zealand’s famous brown and rainbow trout migrating.
 Photo by @ellenprojects(opens in new window) on Instagram.